 * Manage Your Finances In One Place.
 Get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to track my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and whether I’m spending within budget.

-The best is their 401K FEE ANALYZER which is now saving me over $1,700 a year in portfolio fees I had no idea I was paying.
-If you are interested, they can even provide tailored financial advice for much cheaper than traditional wealth managers.
-It only takes a minute to sign up!
+The best is their 401K/Portfolio Fee Analyzer which is now saving me over $1,700 a year in portfolio fees I had no idea I was paying.
+Don’t let excessive fees rob you of when you can retire or how much you can retire on!

-Updated on 2/21/2015: After leaving Corporate America and making little money in 2012 from a lot of money a decade before, and now back to make a decent chunk of change with my online media business, I’ve got to say that my feelings about a flat tax have not changed.
+Updated on 10/27/2015: After leaving Corporate America and making little money in 2012 and 2013 from a lot of money a decade before, and now back to making a decent chunk of change with my online media business and various consulting gigs, I’ve got to say that my feelings about a flat tax have not changed.
 A flat tax above a certain poverty level by individual and family count is absolutely the fair and simple way to go to not only collect more tax revenue, but to also simplify the tax filing process.